mclinw/mclinw.github.io/cpp_notes.md

 In DerivedTwice::f the compiler will issue an error for "changing the type".
 Without override, at most the compiler would give a warning for "you are hiding virtual method by same name".

 ### virtual: dynamic binding
-* Let base class pointer / reference can transparently points to any derived class notes.
+* Let base class pointer/reference can transparently points to any derived class notes.
-* the destruction behavior is undefined if use base pointer points to derived instance
 * sequence of calling destructors is from the **most derived to base**. ex: call destructor from derived class then call destructor of base class to avoid memory leakage

+[Effective C++] Item 7: Declare destructors virtual in polymorphic base classes.
+  * the destruction behavior is undefined if use base pointer points to derived instance. that's why if class is decided to be inherated , dtor should be declared as virtual.
 ```C++
 #include <iostream>
 using namespace std;